boschsauce/rubequ/README.md

 ```

 You can see all the other configurations on the [MPD site](http://mpd.wikia.com/wiki/Configuration).
-Make sure to change the music_directory where you downloaded rasplay.
+Make sure to change the music_directory where you downloaded rubequ.

 Once the service is configured you have to restart MPD and start it back up again
 so it can read the new configurations.
 You'll also be able to see any errors
 in your configuration when the server starts up.

 ```
-Starting up Rasplay
+Starting up Rubequ
 ```

-Since Rasplay is still in development, it's best to just run it in
+Since Rubequ is still in development, it's best to just run it in
 development mode for right now.

 Modify the connection settings for the MPD service.
 If you are running
 MPD on another server/computer.
 The defaults are below.

 ```
-#~/rasplay/config/initializers/rasplay_mpd_init.rb
+#~/rubequ/config/initializers/rubequ_mpd_init.rb

-RasplayMpd.mpd_server = "127.0.0.1"
+RubequMpd.mpd_server = "127.0.0.1"
-RasplayMpd.mpd_port = 6600
+RubequMpd.mpd_port = 6600

 ```